mdnorman/monotonicid/.junie/guidelines.md

 - Each task should have its own `.md` file with detailed specifications
 - Use a single tracking system within the project to monitor task progress
 - **Branching**: Create a separate branch for each individual task to maintain clean development workflow
-  - Branch naming convention: `task/{task-number}-{brief-description}` (e.g., `task/03-update-guidelines`)
+  - Branch naming convention: `task/{task-number}-{kebab-case-description}` (e.g., `task/03-update-guidelines`) - use lowercase with hyphens
   - Always create and checkout the task branch BEFORE making any changes
-  - Never work directly on the main branch for task implementation
+  - Never work directly on the main branch for task implementation (assumes `main` is the default branch)
   - Always create a pull request when the task is completed to merge changes back to main branch
   - Push changes to the pull request after every commit/update to keep the PR current